 Having your car serviced at an independent mechanic, such as Motorserve, could be less costly than choosing dealer servicing.

 What are the different types of car warranties?

 New-car manufacturer's warranty

-Every new car is covered by a manufacturer’s warranty.
-On the majority of cars you’ll get at least a three-year, 100,000km warranty – whichever comes first.
-Some brands now offer an unlimited kilometre warranty, and others offer five-year, six or even seven-years of cover, which is often transferrable to subsequent owners if you sell your car.
+Every new-car is covered by a manufacturer’s warranty.
+On the majority of cars you’ll get at least a five- to seven-year, 100,000km warranty – whichever comes first.
+Some brands now offer an unlimited kilometre warranty, which is often transferrable to subsequent owners if you sell your car.